AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 0 allowlist entries for `click-web` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict on some files*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.
+Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded from the stricter settings.

 ### Statistics on the annotations in typeshed's stubs for `click-web`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 66
+    - Annotated parameters: 68
-    - Unannotated parameters: 2
+    - Unannotated parameters: 0
     - Explicit `Any` parameters: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-    - Annotated returns: 57
+    - Annotated returns: 60
-    - Unannotated returns: 3
+    - Unannotated returns: 0
     - Explicit `Any` returns: 4
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
-    - Annotated variables: 53
+    - Annotated variables: 55
-    - Explicit `Any` variables: 1
+    - Explicit `Any` variables: 2
     - Explicitly `Incomplete` (or partially `Incomplete`) variables: 1
 - Class definitions:
-    - Total class definitions: 28
+    - Total class definitions: 29
     - Class definitions with `Any`: 0
     - Class definitions marked as at least partially `Incomplete`: 0